Back icon

 In addition to liquidity and volatility, several other factors can influence the spread in trading:

-• Time of Day and Trading Sessions: The spread can vary throughout the day as global financial markets open and close.
-For example, the overlap of major trading sessions, such as the London and New York sessions in Forex trading, often sees increased liquidity and tighter spreads.
+• Time of Day and Trading Sessions: TAs world financial markets open and close, the spread could change throughout the day.
+In Forex trading, for instance, the intersection of important trading sessions—like the London and New York sessions—often results in more liquidity and narrower spreads.

 Spread and Its Impact on Trading